networkservicemesh/sdk/pkg/networkservice/chains/client/README.md

 It is a solution for the (2.), (3.) cases.
 We create a new GRPC client on each new client URL received from the incoming request.
 It can be used in `connect.NewServer` so `clientConnection` will be processed correctly.
-If we need to implement mechanism translation as for (3.), we can add some mechanism translation client generator as a part of `additionalFunctionalityGenerators`.
+If we need to implement mechanism translation as for (3.), we can add some mechanism translation client supplier as a part of `additionalFunctionalitySuppliers`.